 |Peninsula Clean Energy staff||10-30||1-3||3-9|

-Based on the results of the Technical Study and Pacific Energy Advisor’s experience with other CCEs in California, it is projected that PCE would be operationally viable under a variety of electric supply options that are anticipated to yield both customer rate savings and environmental benefits.
-By investing in local renewable energy development, new energy programs and clean technology, PCE can also produce additional “green” jobs and contribute to the local economy.
+Based on the results of the Technical Study and Pacific Energy Advisor’s experience with other CCEs in California, it is projected that Peninsula Clean Energy would be operationally viable under a variety of electric supply options that are anticipated to yield both customer rate savings and environmental benefits.
+By investing in local renewable energy development, new energy programs and clean technology, Peninsula Clean Energy can also produce additional “green” jobs and contribute to the local economy.

 Community Choice Energy (CCE): Also commonly known as “Community Choice Aggregation,” CCE allows local government to pool the electricity demands of their communities to purchase, and possibly develop, power on their behalf.